 7. Can you do without PowerPoint slides?

-Presenting “on the living object” is especially for factory planning a possibility to turn the audience into participants and to raise the common understanding to a new level.
-Think about it, does your next meeting even need PowerPoint slides?
-Or does your planning software already offer great ways to directly visualize metrics and the 3D layout of the factory?
+Creating an interactive presentation is especially for factory planning a possibility to turn the audience into participants and to raise the common understanding of your work to a new level.
+Question yourself, does your next meeting even need PowerPoint slides?
+Or does your planning software already offer great ways to directly visualize metrics and the 3D layout of the factory similar to an easy-to-grasp video?
+There are always PowerPoint alternatives that might be a better fit for your content to be presented.
 If this topic interests you, take a look at the following blog articles:

 Your audience will thank you